 Students often learn the basics of metric units, but are not fluent in them.
 Especially in physics, it is important not just to perform abstract calculations, but to be able to mentally picture what measurements look like.

-How heavy is a 10kg weight?
+- How heavy is a 10kg weight?

-How short is someone who is 155cm tall?
+- How short is someone who is 155cm tall?